 The Watermelon Woman

 Written and directed by Cheryl Dunye, the first known Black lesbian to direct a movie, The Watermelon Woman explores the erasure of Black voices in the film industry.
 The movie stars Dunye as Cheryl, an African-American lesbian who works at a video rental store in Philadelphia.
 Cheryl becomes interested in the “mammy” figure often portrayed in 1930s and1940s films like Gone With the Wind.
 Many of these Black women were not credited in these movies.
 After watching Plantation Memories, Cheryl becomes particularly interested in a Black actress who is only credited as “The Watermelon Woman.”
 The Watermelon Woman is a pseudo-documentary that follows Cheryl as she makes her own documentary tracking down “The Watermelon Woman” across the American south.
-The Watermelon Woman does a spectacular job of bringing light to topics that are often swept under the rug, without straying too far from its comedic purpose.
+The Watermelon Woman movie reviews does a spectacular job of bringing light to topics that are often swept under the rug, without straying too far from its comedic purpose.